 When’s the best time to discuss this?
 Before having kids is a great time to talk to senior leaders about flexibility options down the road, especially right now, when so many people are working from home.
 It’s a less pressured conversation than when you know that a baby is arriving in 5 months.
 It also gives management time to think about what options there could be for you and be able to prepare accordingly.
 Even if you’re expecting now, the sooner you have the conversation with your management team, the better.
 You need to know where they stand so you can start arranging your life to best accommodate these coming changes.

 You’ll also want to consider when you’ll pick up your kids from daycare and preschool.
-Many have strict terms and penalty fees regarding late pickups.
+Many care settings have strict terms and penalty fees regarding late pickups.
 Ask if you can come in early those days or just set the expectation that you’ll get your work done, but you need to leave at 3 pm on Tuesdays and Thursdays.
 This goes back to boundaries.
 Boundaries will help with your flexibility and it’s easiest to establish them upfront.

 4. Plan your childcare

 It’s important to talk with your partner and come up with what childcare will work for you and your lifestyle.
-This might seem a little early to discuss if you’re not even expecting yet!
+This might seem a little early to discuss if you’re not even expecting yet.
 However, this is the single biggest factor that takes working mothers out of the workforce.
-So, you need to plan.
+So, you’ll need to plan.
 Call around to learn about facilities in your area—this includes large daycare centers, in-house options like nannies and family sitters, neighborhood in-home care and everything in between.
 Get information on the waitlist time, costs, hours and family expectations, just to name a few.
 Explore all the options you have available and understand what ones are accessible and affordable for you.
 Consider joining some online groups or local mom groups and ask new working mothers what they are doing and any info they have.

 5. Use your network